Your page is the most important part of your fundraiser.

 Checkout Customization: Mightycause works hard to make sure donating money to your fundraiser is quick and easy, and you can add or remove features from the donation process depending on your preferences.

-You can also collect addresses from your donors, in case you wanted to do something cool like sending a handwritten note to thank them for supporting you.
+You can collect addresses from your donors, in case you wanted to do something cool like sending a handwritten note to thank them for supporting you.

 Donation Widget: Do you have a blog or a personal website?
 If so, you can copy and paste this code into your website’s source code to enable people to make donations to your Mightycause page right from your website.

-Personal Tips: You can give donors the option of leaving a tip for you.
+Organizer Tips: You can give donors the option of leaving a tip for you.
 If you’re fundraising for someone else, such as a family member or friend, enabling Personal Tips will give donors the option of leaving you some extra cash for the effort you’re putting into fundraising.

 This will tell you who donated how much on what date.
 You don’t need to do anything with this section, but it’s important to know where it is as you’ll want to see who is donating to you as your fundraiser takes off (and if you follow the advice in this article, it will).